Bikeman868/Urchin/readme.md

 Q: Do I need to use the server component?

 A: No, you can use the client stand alone with a configuration file, or a URI that returns the configuration data.
+You can also get the configuration JSON from any other source and pass it to Urchin when it changes.

 ---